sifzerda/express-js-note-taker/README.md

 ## 5. Usage

-You can use this app through a web browser or via deployed site on Heroku at: [[link](https://calm-river-19658-7fe5e1ef2054.herokuapp.com/)].
+You can use this app through a web browser or via deployed site on Heroku at: [[Deployed Heroku App](https://calm-river-19658-7fe5e1ef2054.herokuapp.com/)].
 Enter notes into the fillable fields and save them as JSON data.
 They will be accessible upon page refresh.
 Delete notes using the provided icon.

 ## 6. Support